civkit/staking-credentials-spec/60-staking-credentials-archi.md

 and thresholds of assets with precision to achieve a satisfactory level of risk, combining monetary and reputation-based strategies.

-Staking Credentials approach is the following: the clients presents a basket of scarce assets (Lightning preimage, stakes certificates) and blinded credentials to the issuance server, the credentials are authenticated and yeilded back to the client.
-Once unblinded the credentials can be used to fulfill a contract or service request towards a service provider server.
-The credentials are anonymous in the sense that a given credential cannot be linked to the protocol instance in which that credential was initially issued.
+The Staking Credentials approach involves clients presenting a basket of scarce assets (Lightning preimage, stake certificates) and blinded credentials to the issuance server.
+The credentials are then authenticated and returned to the client.
+Once unblinded, the credentials can be used to fulfill a contract or service request with a service provider server.
+These credentials are anonymous, as a given credential cannot be linked to the protocol instance in which it was initially issued.

-The Staking Credentials architecture consists of two protocols: credentials issuance and redemption.
-The issuance protocol runs between two endpoints referred to as Requester and Issuer and one
-function: Credential Authentication.
-The entity that implements the Credential Authentication, referred to as the Issuer, is responsible for counter-signing the credentials in response to requests from Requester.
-Issuer might accept different base assets in function of their risk strategy, and the overhead cost they would like to transfer on the Committer for answering a contract or service request.
-Requester and Issuer can agree on an Authentication method in function of the cryptographic properties aimed for.
+The Staking Credentials architecture comprises two protocols: credential issuance and redemption.
+The issuance protocol operates between two endpoints, known as the Requester and Issuer, and includes one function: Credential Authentication.
+The entity implementing Credential Authentication, referred to as the Issuer, is responsible for countersigning the credentials in response to requests from the Requester.
+Issuers may accept different base assets depending on their risk strategy and the overhead costs they wish to transfer to the Committer for fulfilling a contract or service request.
+Requesters and Issuers can agree on an authentication method based on the desired cryptographic properties.

-The redemption protocol runs between two endpoint reffered to as Client and Provider and one function: Credential Consumption.
-The entity that implements the Credential Consumption, referred to as the Client, is responsible to provide an authenticated Credential covering the contract risk service request risk, as defined by the Provider.
-A Client can be a Provider, but those entities can be also dissociated.
-An Issuer can be a Provider, but those entities can be also dissociated.
+The redemption protocol runs between two endpoints, referred to as the Client and Provider, and involves one function: Credential Consumption.
+The entity implementing Credential Consumption, known as the Client, is responsible for providing an authenticated credential that covers the contract risk or service request risk, as defined by the Provider.
+A Client can also be a Provider, but these entities can be separate as well.
-A Client can aggregate authenticated Credentials from multiple Requesters.
+Similarly, an Issuer can be a Provider, but they can also be distinct entities.
+A Client can aggregate authenticated credentials from multiple Requesters.

 The credentials issuance and redemption protocols operate in concert as shown in the figure below: